 CCPA is the California Consumer Privacy Act, which was passed by California legislators in June 2018.
 It’s the most comprehensive law in the USA which is targeted at companies that collect and/or sell personal information and gives private individuals and companies, that are based in California, more control over their own data.

-CCPA introduces three major new data protections, including:
+CCPA introduces three major new data protection, including:

-- Right to access information.
-It means that California consumers will be able to know which categories of information are used or sold, from whom and why the certain information was collected etc.
+- The right to access information.
+It means that California consumers will be able to know which categories of information are used or sold, from whom and why certain information was collected, etc.

 - Right to deletion.
 Any consumer will be able to ask to delete personal information that was collected about him/her.

 The new legislative initiative will go into effect on January 1, 2020.
 At the same time, some CCPA issues are still in the process of clarifying and amending by local legislators.
-As a result, a number of amends were already passed and California attorney general enforcement is not expected until at least July 1, 2020.
+As a result, several amends were already passed and California attorney general enforcement is not expected until at least July 1, 2020.

 CCPA and Cookies